shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

 And if you look carefully inside our new buggy index.html, then here an inline CSS rule inside the body tag to turn the body's background color to white. <br>
 We can make our desired background by removing the HTML body styling <br>

-Lets add inline css in style and set background color as red, so we are having 3 colors 1. white inside html body attribute, 2. external css body light blue 3. inline css red color inside style <br>
+Lets add internal css in style and set background color as red, so we are having 3 colors 1. white inside inline css, 2. light blue inside external css body  3. red color inside internal css <br>

 Still white color overrides red and light blue color.